 - Use your washing machine only when it’s full.

 - In the market for a new washer?
 Choose an ENERGY STAR water- and energy-efficient model if you're in the market for a new washer.
-It will save you gallons of water per load (and save energy too).
+It will save you gallons of water each load (and save energy too).

 - Dry your clothes on a drying rack or a clothes line.
 When you save energy, you also save water because it takes a lot of water to produce conventional electricity.

 - Building a new house or re-doing the plumbing in an existing house?
 Consider installing a greywater system.
 These systems allow you to re-use the water from your sinks, washing machine and dishwasher for flushing toilets and watering plants outside.